kafkas/firewalk/packages/admin/docs/API.md

 ([Traverser](#Traverser)) A traverser object.

+## createMigrator (coming in v0.7)

+Creates a migrator that facilitates database migrations.
+The migrator accepts a custom traverser to traverse the collection.
+Otherwise it will create a default traverser with your desired traversal config.
+This migrator does not use atomic writes so it is possible that when a write fails other writes go through.

 ## createTraverser

 Creates a traverser object that facilitates Firestore collection traversals.
 When traversing the collection, this traverser invokes a specified async callback for each batch of document snapshots and waits for the callback Promise to resolve before moving to the next batch.